Best Container Plants for San Antonio and South Texas

 Today I’m sharing my top plants to grow in Texas.
 Specifically, plants that have survived the summer heat of San Antonio!
 If you are interested in growing plants that are native to Texas, be sure to check out my Top 15 Native Texas Plants to Grow post on my new gardening website Native Backyards!

-In my last post, I’m mentioned I’m a wanna-be gardener!
+In my last post, I’m mentioned I’m a wanna-be gardener.
 While I am not convinced I have a green thumb, I absolutely love the challenge of growing beautiful plants.
 When we lived in Chicago, I had a roof top container garden that made me proud.
 I was able to get beautiful, lush pots of flowers with little effort.
-You can see some photos of my rooftop garden here and here.
-However, since we moved to San Antonio five years ago I have really questioned my gardening capabilities.
+You can see some photos of my rooftop garden here.
+However, since we moved to San Antonio I have really questioned my gardening capabilities.
 The long hot summers and random pests make it seriously challenging!

-My Top 8 Favorite Plants to Grow in South Texas
+My Top 8 Favorite Container Plants to Grow in South Central Texas

 This pretty flowering plant is a tough one.
 It seems to handle 100 degree days with ease and isn’t a favorite of the typical pests in my yard like snails and aphids.
 As long as vinca has enough sun, it will provide you with pretty pink, red or white blooms all year round.
 If it isn’t flowering, it probably needs more sun.
 I like to grow my flowers in pots instead of the ground because it gives me more flexibility to move them around my yard as needed.
 I’m frequently switching up pots to create a different look!

 You’re going to see begonia in a lot of yards in Texas, and there is a good reason for it.
 It is practically indestructible and grows well in the sun and shade.
 I have begonia planted in multiple spots around the yard.
 It is the one flower I can plant in the ground that doesn’t die!
 The snails do like to eat the leaves though, so I do have to scatter some snail bait around them regularly.